 In 2012 40% of children under 18 were at risk of poverty or social exclusion.

 Since the beginning of 2013 all the local governments provide co-funding for children attending private kindergartens.
 The average support coming from the local governments per child is 95 lats or €135.17 per month.
 The state is providing co-funding from the 1st of September, 2013.
 In this way adding together the co-funding of the state and the co-funding paid by the local government the child will be able to attend kindergarten free of charge either private or public.
-As an alternative to that the parent may choose to apply for nanny’s services, which will also be co-funded by the state.
+As an alternative to that the parent may choose to apply for nanny’s services, which is also co-funded by the state.

 In 2011 14% of children less than three years of age received formal child care services for 30 hours or over.
 At the same time 66% from age three to minimum compulsory school age received formal child care services.
 An additional 1% of children under 3 and 7% of children from 3 to compulsory age attended child care services on a part-time basis (30 hours or less).